Self-Care Tips For The Single Mom: How to Handle Overwhelm

 In the past, I used money as an excuse for staying in or not treating myself.
 I also felt guilty for spending money on myself when I knew I could use that money towards something more beneficial down the road.Think about your current week and begin to visualize all the things that you would like to make up your dream week.

 What do you want to add to your daily or weekly routine that will make your life easier or happier?
 What actionable steps could you start taking TODAY to make that possible?
 I know sometimes when you are exhausted or super busy it can be hard to even think about how to take actionable steps toward living your dream life, but that is exactly what this post is intended to help you do.

 Take a yoga class. . . or two

 The best thing about yoga is that it's great for lowering stress levels and helps soothe the mind.
 If you think well it's probably not for me, I urge you to try it.
-Yoga is for men, women, children, teens, not matter the shape or size.
+Yoga is for men, women, children, teens, no matter the shape or size.
 Yoga is way more than just stretching and being flexible.
 I started yoga to help with my depression and anxiety; now I love going to therapeutic yoga every Tuesday.

 Another great benefit of yoga is meditation.
 Meditation allows you to embrace serenity.
 All it takes is some quiet and a few minutes of alone time.
 Try to implement this into your daily routine.
 If you decide that yoga is not a good fit for you, then try exercising.
-Exercising is not only good for our physical health, but our mental health as well.
+Exercising is not only good for our physical health but our mental health as well.

-Take on your task in sections.
 Do not try to complete your to-do's in a day

 There's never enough time in the day when you have work, parenting, and household chores to do.
 Not to mention helping the kids with their homework, getting dinner set and baths done.
 When you just think about that to-do list, you can get discouraged and overwhelmed.
 Break up your chore list in sections to keep yourself from crashing.